Every superhero has powers.

 Whether written, verbal or visual, it’s all communication.
 It all says something.
-And it’s up to you to make sure your marketing conversation is focused.
+And it’s up to you to make sure that conversation is focused.

-You can’t design a brand message, if you don’t understand your target audience, who they are and what they need.
+You can’t design a message that matters to your target audience if you don’t understand who they are and what they need.

 And don’t fall into that generic trap that says,

 But you do know specific people who need and want what you have.
 Pay attention to that specific audience:

 - When do they buy?